-Best sander for walls 2023 - Our top picks
+Best sander for walls 2023

 Much like with any of the best combi drills for assembling furniture or screwing in screws, a sander can be a valuable purchase for any workshop or home application because it's a fairly versatile tool in terms of the jobs it can handle.

-You should also consider whether you'd prefer a corded or a cordless sander.
+Aside from how much power you want, you should also consider whether you'd prefer a corded or a cordless sander.
 A corded sander is arguably easier to use given you don't have to worry about changing batteries when the time comes, but a cordless sander is more convenient if you don't have access to a power outlet.

 So, let’s get to it – here are some recommendations for the best sander for walls out there today.